Centre for Talented Youth Ireland

-The Centre for the Talented Youth (Ireland) (CTY Ireland) is a youth programme for students between the ages of six and seventeen of high academic ability in Ireland, run by Dr. Colm O'Reilly.
+The Centre for Talented Youth Ireland (CTYI) is a programme for students of high academic ability between the ages of six and seventeen in Ireland.

 There are sibling projects around the world, most notably the CTY programme at Johns Hopkins University, the original model for CTY Ireland.
 CTY students are eligible to participate in CTY's summer sessions for older students.
 CTY was founded in 1992, with its first summer programme running in 1993, and is based at Dublin City University in Glasnevin, Dublin 9.
 The centre offers various courses for gifted students as well as conducting research and promoting the needs of the talented in Ireland.